dotnet/docs/docs/core/tutorials/testing-library-with-visual-studio-code.md

 You can use the same process shown in [Tutorial: Debug a .NET Core console application using Visual Studio Code](debugging-with-visual-studio-code.md) to debug code using your unit test project.
 Instead of starting the ShowCase app project, open *StringLibraryTest/UnitTest1.cs*, and select **Run All Test** that between lines 7 and 8.
 If you can't find it, press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> to open the command palette and enter **Reload Window**.

-Visual Studio code starts the test project with the debugger attached.
+Visual Studio Code starts the test project with the debugger attached.
 Execution will stop at any breakpoint you've added to the test project or the underlying library code.

 ## Additional resources